 Explosions and Fires

 Fires can start from a gas leak, a boiler explosion, a crumbling chimney or any number of other sources.
 No matter how it occurs, when you or someone you care for has experienced a loss from a fire or an explosion, it is important to seek prompt medical and legal help.
-Insurance may cover some fire and explosion injuries and property losses, but not all insurance companies are eager to make good on the promises that are made in their policies.
-You may even find that the fire or explosion incident in which you were involved is not covered by insurance.
+Insurance may cover some injuries and property losses, but not all insurance companies are eager to make good on the promises that are made in their policies.
+You may even find that the incident is not covered by insurance.
 Finding a competent fire and explosions lawyer is essential to ensure that you can obtain the compensation to which you are entitled from all available sources.

 Steps To Take After a Fire or Explosion

-When the fire or explosion event is over, you are likely to feel overwhelmed and confused, wondering how the explosions or fire could have happened, how it could have been prevented and how you will go on from here.
+When the event is over, you are likely to feel overwhelmed and confused, wondering how the accident happened, how it could have been prevented and how you will go on from here.
 What should you do first?
-You or a loved one on behalf of the fire or explosion victim should do the following:
+You or a loved one on behalf of the victim should do the following:

 - Contact the fire authorities: The fire department in your city or community will likely conduct an objective investigation and determine the suspected cause of the fire or explosion.
-This step should be taken without delay so that the fire can be investigated while the evidence of the fire or explosion is still preserved.
+This step should be taken without delay so that the fire can be investigated while the evidence is still preserved.

-- Contact your insurance company: If the fire or explosion happened on your property, call your insurance carrier before you begin the process of clean up or restoration after a fire or explosion.
+- Contact your insurance company: If the accident happened on your property, call your insurance carrier before you begin the process of clean up or restoration.
 Time is of the essence when notifying the insurer because some insurance policies require prompt notification of any potential claim.
-The insurance company may also provide you with a list of firms that specialize in fire or explosion repair or remediation.
+The insurance company may also provide you with a list of firms that specialize in repair or remediation.

-- Take care of the basics: Your insurance may pay for a temporary place for you to stay after a fire or explosion leaves you homeless.
+- Take care of the basics: Your insurance may pay for a temporary place for you to stay if you are left homeless.
 If you need help securing necessary items such as food, clothing or medications, you can also contact your local Red Cross or Salvation Army for free or low-cost assistance.

-- Do not throw out damaged items: If possible, hold onto all fire or explosion-damaged property.
+- Do not throw out damaged items: If possible, hold onto all damaged property.
 If you must dispose of such property, do not do so until you have taken photos and made an inventory of the items.
-In order to be compensated, you will need to prove to the insurance company that the fire or explosion caused the damage you are alleging.
+In order to be compensated, you will need to prove to the insurance company that the fire caused the damage you are alleging.

-- Notify the police department: After a fire or explosion accident, request extra squad patrols in the neighborhood, to protect against vandals and trespassers.
+- Notify the police department: After an accident, request extra squad patrols in the neighborhood, to protect against vandals and trespassers.
 You may need to board up the structure to guard against such criminal activity on your property that forces you to leave your home or business unattended.

-- Contact utilities: Let your utility companies know there has been a fire or explosion.
-Often, gas fires or explosions are caused by faulty gas lines or leaks.
-The local utility will need to turn off the utility to prevent further explosions or injuries.
+- Contact utilities: Let your utility companies know there has been an accident.
+Often, gas-related accidents are caused by faulty gas lines or leaks.
+The local utility will need to turn off the utility to prevent further injuries and damage.

-- Begin saving receipts immediately: Keep track of all of your expenses related to the fire or explosion.
+- Begin saving receipts immediately: Keep track of all of your expenses related to the incident.
 Your insurance company will need receipts and a detailed log of your expenses.
-Even if you do not have insurance for fires and explosions, the receipts and log of expenses will help you to claim deductions on your taxes.
+Even if you do not have fire insurance, the receipts and log of expenses will help you to claim deductions on your taxes.

 - Hire a contractor to rebuild: Hire a contractor that is licensed and has proven expertise in abating fire and/or explosion damage.

-- Contact a reputable lawyer: It is critical to contact a fire and explosions attorney as soon as possible following the accident.
-Having a lawyer who understands how to handle fire and explosion cases may prove invaluable to your peace of mind and to your ultimate recovery.
-Your fire and explosions attorney will hire investigators and experts to examine the premises where the gas fire, boiler explosion or other fire or explosion event occurred, analyze the circumstances surrounding the fire or explosion and determine whether there may be other potential sources of compensation besides the insurance company.
+- Contact a reputable lawyer: It is critical to contact an attorney as soon as possible following the accident.
+Having a lawyer who understands how to handle these types of cases may prove invaluable to your peace of mind and to your ultimate recovery.
+Your fire and explosions attorney will hire investigators and experts to examine the premises where the gas fire, boiler explosion or other fire-related event occurred, analyze the circumstances surrounding the incident and determine whether there may be other potential sources of compensation besides the insurance company.

-- Other sources of compensation in fire and explosion cases.
-A reputable fire and explosions lawyer with a full understanding of the laws applicable to fire and explosion cases will assess all sources of compensation for your property loss and injury.
-While insurance may provide the main source of compensation, an experienced fire and explosions attorney can also determine whether there are other sources of recovery available in your explosion or fire damages case.
+- Other sources of compensation.
+A reputable fire and explosions lawyer with a full understanding of the laws applicable to these cases will assess all sources of compensation for your property loss and injury.
+While insurance may provide the main source of compensation, an experienced attorney can also determine whether there are other sources of recovery available in your case.

-- Notification requirement in fire and explosion cases.
+- Notification requirement.
 While each case will vary, there is always a timeframe in which the insurance company must be notified of the incident.
 In fire or explosion cases involving an insurance policy, the policy itself may set that timeframe as 12 months from the date of the accident.
-Even if you or those injured or damaged in the fire or explosion have failed to timely notify or otherwise comply with an insurance companies’ provisions under the policy, California law may provide some protections.
-An experienced fire and explosions attorney can help you assess your rights and determine your options.
+Even if you or those injured or damaged have failed to timely notify or otherwise comply with an insurance companies’ provisions under the policy, California law may provide some protections.
+An experienced attorney can help you assess your rights and determine your options.

-- Resources to fund your fire and explosion case.
-Make sure your fire and explosions attorney has the resources and funding to hire the necessary experts, such as forensic economists, accident reconstructionists, fire and explosion experts, medical experts, vocational rehabilitators and life care planners.
-Some or all of these types of experts can help your fire and explosions attorney obtain a favorable result in your case.
+- Resources to fund your case.
+Make sure your attorney has the resources and funding to hire the necessary experts, such as forensic economists, accident reconstructionists, fire and explosion experts, medical experts, vocational rehabilitators and life care planners.
+Some or all of these types of experts can help your attorney obtain a favorable result in your case.

 What Exactly is Personal Injury?